joel-woodfield/rl-pokeagent/README.md

 No training was done, and no extra pokemon data was used.

 Additional information:
-* The video is 11 hours long but the action runtime was less than 6 hours.
+* The video is 11 hours long but the actual runtime was less than 6 hours.
 This is also reflected in submission.log.

 * The codebase includes code for RL approaches that was not used in this submission's run.